Feast of the Assumption: Celebrating Mary’s Ascension

 Feast Day Celebrations

 The Feast of the Assumption is a lively mix of faith, tradition, and a bit of pizzazz.
-Let’s jump into the fun and see how this Holy Day brings joy to so many.
+Let’s jump into the fun and see how this Holy Day brings to so many.

 Holy Day of Obligation